amanigaultw/toa/README.md

 ## Example

-This example illustrate how the toa package can be used to identify differentially expressed genes, generate a reference dataset for Transcript Origin Analysis (TOA), and run a (non)bootstrapped TOA.
+This example illustrate how the toa package can be used to identify differentially expressed genes, and run Transcript Origin Analysis (TOA).

 ``` r
 library(toa)